The Impact of TV Advertising on Website Traffic: Immediate Response to TV Ads

 \subsection{Motivation}

 Let us study the influence of the individual ads on website visits.
 One can expect that for a few minutes after an ad is aired, there will be an increase in website visits.
-The question is exactly how many visits are caused by the ad and how are they distributed in time.
+The question is exactly how many visits are caused by the ad and how they are distributed in time.
 Before we proceed to a rigorous analysis, we first take a look at Figure \ref{fig:quantile}.
 For each ad, we create the time series of website visits starting 15 minutes before the ad and ending 45 minutes after the ad.
 Figure \ref{fig:quantile} then shows quantiles of these time series for each minute.
 Note that we do not adjust for diurnal and seasonal patterns here and the ads are not evenly distributed in time.
-This results, i.a., in slightly decreasing trend in the 5\%-quantile.
+This leads to a modest decline in the 5\%-quantile.
 We can see that there is indeed an increase in website visits the first minute after the ad.
 In the following minutes, website visits decrease to their standard level.
 This is most apparent for the 95\%-percent quantile but also holds for the other quantiles except the 5\%-quantile.
 Therefore, most ads prompt an immediate response in terms of website visits, but some go unnoticed.

 The goal of this section is to discern website visits by people who saw an ad and those who did not.
 We model visits unrelated to ads by the method proposed in Section \ref{sec:diurnal}.
 Simultaneously, we determine the number of additional website visits for each individual ad and estimate the shape of their distribution in time, which is assumed to be common for all ads.